 Major Medical coverage is a form of health insurance on your horse and is purchased as an addition (endorsement) to the Full Mortality policy.
 Coverage applies to medical or surgical treatment, including diagnostic procedures, performed by a licensed veterinarian as a result of accident, sickness or disease.

 Note: Some insurance companies may limit the amount they will pay for certain procedures.
 Depending on the insurance company, this coverage is usually available with annual limits of $5,000, $7,500, $10,000, or $12,500.
-Again, depending on the insurance company a per claim deductible ranging from $250 – $325 will apply.
-Depending on the coverage limit that you select, or are eligible for, the annual premiums will range from $200 – $450 per horse.
+Again, depending on the insurance company a per claim deductible will apply.
+Depending on the coverage limit that you select, or are eligible for, the annual premiums will vary per horse.
 Horses between the ages of 30 days and 15-16 years, depending on the insurance company, are eligible for this coverage.